multisynq/docs/internal-reference/mcp.md

-# API Keys Implementation Analysis
+# API Keys Implementation Analysis for new MCP Server Feature

 ## Overview

 This document provides a comprehensive analysis of the API Keys management system implementation in the Multisynq frontend, including the recent addition of Edit Key functionality.
+It is intended to be used as a reference for planning API Key functionality in the Multisynq MCP server.

 ## Implementation Summary